Sixty Fifth Discovery Posting:

 2. This modified leaf stalk has fewer stomata which enables it to prevent less water loss.

-3. This plant has this adaptation as its origin country is from Australia where it is dryer compared to Singapore.
+3. This plant has this adaptation as its origin country is from

 4. Another adaptation which this plant has is that it possesses nitrogen fixing bacteria, thus enabling it to grow on less fertile soil.